 Disk Director is almost overkill if you only need to clone a disk, but it’s a very useful tool to have around for when you need to partition, resize and format drives in the future, and there are lots of advanced features such as splitting volumes and spanning them across multiple disks.

-You can download a demo first to try it out before you buy.
+You can download a demo (how retro!) to try it out before you buy.

 Macrium Reflect Free v7